DigitalProductionExampleLibrary/ALab/docs/src/pages/main.md

 For “production style rendering” we also provide an additional package `texture_pack` with multi UDIM, mipmapped 4K OpenEXR textures.

+Refer below to the `Available Packages` section for more information on these.

 We hope that this is the starting point for future contributions to showcase new ideas for discussion, promotion, and hopefully adoption.

 ## Why did Animal Logic create these assets?